Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_datacaching.md

 }
 ```

-You’ll find also cache attributes dedicated to CRUD apis like `CacheRead` and `CacheReadAll`, so you could define cache settings at any level (all Assembly apis, interface apis or specific CRUD method).
+You’ll find also cache attributes dedicated to CRUD apis like `CacheRead` and `CacheReadAll`, so you could define cache settings at any level for CRUD apis too.

 Here is CRUD api an example:
 ```csharp